Flexible Working Law:

 Flexible Working Law - Flexibility works

-Currently, all employees who’ve been with their employer at least 26 weeks have a legal ‘right to request’ flexible working.
+All employees have a legal ‘right to request’ flexible working.
 Employers don’t have to agree to the request but if they refuse, they need to provide one or more of eight ‘permitted business reasons’.

-All employees, not just parents and carers, have the right to request flexible working, so long as they’ve been with their employer at least 26 weeks (about six months).
-This is set out in sections 80F to 80I of the Employment Rights Act 1996 and the Flexible Working Regulations 2014, and the legislation applies in Scotland, England and Wales.
+All employees, not just parents and carers, have the right to request flexible working from ‘day one’ ie. your first day with your employer.
+This is set out in the new Employment Relations (Flexible Working) Act 2023 and applies to Scotland, England and Wales.
+The new law amends previous flexible working legislation set out in sections 80F to 801 of the Employment Rights Act 1996 and the Flexible Working Regulations 2014.

-Currently, employees can make one formal request, known as a statutory request, in any 12-month period.
+Employees can now make two formal requests, known as statutory requests, in any 12-month period.

 Many flexible working arrangements don’t need a statutory request because they are relatively small changes that can be informally agreed with your line manager.
 For example, if you need a few hours off during the day for an appointment, you’d like to work from home while a tradesperson is in your house, or you’d like to make a small change to your start and finish time, a conversation with your manager may be all that’s required to get the flexibility you need.